 An overshot mill for cereal milling

 We know of the existence of this overshot mill in Mill Lane, Rams Hill.
-Mill lane is a track on the left after Haymans Hill when heading to Yalding.
+Mill lane is a track on the right after Haymans Hill when heading to Yalding.

 That’s all we know.